KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ### Sprints

-Caktus offices around the corner from the Marriott are the perfect sprint venue.
+Caktus office around the corner from the Marriott is the perfect sprint venue.

 Me and Carlton
 ![](djangocon-us-2024-recap-images/me-and-carlton.jpg)